yamato53/Web-Development-Roadmap/README.md

 # Node Resources

 Node is the compiler that allows JavaScript to actually run.
-You don’t really need to learn about this until much later, but it doesn’t hurt to know what it actually is as you'll be hearing the name a lot.
+You don’t really need to learn about this until much later, but it doesn’t hurt to know what it actually is, as you'll be hearing the name a lot.

 This is a good, simple breakdown of what node is.